Siddharth-UPES/AI-Prototyping-Engineer/LLM-Powered AI Prototype/Task 4/Readme.md

 # Task 4 – AI System Architecture

+## 📌 Problem Statement
+Design a **production-ready AI assistant** for enterprise internal use that allows employees to query uploaded PDFs or internal documents and get answers strictly grounded in the source material.

+The system must address:
+- Secure and efficient **data ingestion**
+- High-performance **semantic search**
+- **LLM orchestration** for accurate, context-aware answers
+- **Cost control** and optional API usage
+- **Monitoring, feedback, and evaluation** for real-world deployment

+---

 ## 📌 Overview

-This task involves designing a **production-ready AI assistant** for enterprise internal use.
+This task involves designing an AI assistant for internal enterprise use.
-The assistant allows users to query uploaded PDFs or internal documents and get answers strictly grounded in the source material.
-The architecture emphasizes **reliability, cost efficiency, monitoring, and modularity**.
+The architecture emphasizes **reliability, transparency, and maintainability**, combining **document retrieval**, **LLM generation**, and **feedback loops** to ensure high-quality, source-grounded responses.

 ---